Digital rhetoric: Technofeminism

 Digital rhetoric gives a platform to technofeminism, a concept that brings together the intersections of gender, capitalism, and technology.
 Technofeminism advocates for equality for women in technology-heavy fields and researches the relationship between women and their devices.
 Intersectionality is a term coined by Kimberlé Crenshaw that recognizes the societal injustices based on our identities.
 It is often challenging for women to navigate finding and interacting in digital spaces without harassment or gender biases.
 There is an importance of digital activism for unrepresented communities, such as gender non-conforming and transgender people of all races, disabled people, and people of color.
-In the journal Computers and Composition only five articles explicitly use the term intersectionality or technofeminism.
-Technofeminism and intersectionality are still not very prevalent when developing new technologies and research.Feminists may now communicate with a larger audience, work together, and exchange ideas thanks to modern technology.
-As a result, they have been able to contest gendered cultural scripts.